BDC Hamburger Icon

 Open row

-Employee recognition is a critical aspect of performance management.
-A recent employee engagement study on creating a culture of recognition, conducted by O.C.
-Tanner, found that 37% of respondents felt that employee recognition was the most important driver for great work.
-Given the increasing importance placed on employee experience, it’s vital to investigate and identify what is costing you in terms of talent and resources.
+Given the increasing importance placed on the employee experience, it’s vital to investigate and identify any factors that contribute to lost talent and resources.
 If you’re looking to improve your employee recognition program, there are many effective strategies you can implement.

 How to make employees feel appreciated

-1. Set up a formal recognition program.
+1. Set up a formal employee recognition program.

 2. Conduct weekly check-ins.

 Recognition and performance discussions shouldn’t be limited to an annual performance appraisal.
-This type of performance management doesn’t allow for fluid communication between the manager and employee, and it’s not conducive to a trusting relationship.
-Instead, implement regular check-ins between employees and their managers.
-According to Workhuman, workers with weekly check-ins are more than two times as likely to trust their managers, see a path for growth within their organization, and feel a sense of purpose and belonging at work.
+This type of performance management doesn’t allow for fluid communication between managers and employees and isn’t conducive to a trusting relationship.
+Instead, continuous performance management should be implemented, with regular check-ins between employees and their managers.

 FYIDid you know